Juliet-Simpson/js-to-do-list/README.md

 * A user who struggles with keeping multiple manually written to-do lists is looking for an automated alternative on their devices.
     * The app supports multiple named lists of things to do, to which items can be easily added and removed:

     ![User Story 1](assets/images/readme-scrshts/us-1.png "User Story 1 Screen shot")

 * A user who is struggling with organisation wants to keep a record of tasks they need to do that can be easily updated with new items, urgent ones highlighted and finished ones checked or deleted.
     * A New item to do can be easily added by entering text into the 'Add Something To Do' text input field.
     * Urgent items can be highlighted in red by clicking the adjacent exclamation icon.
     * Completed items can be ticked off and stuck through by clicking the circle to the left of the item.

     ![User Story 2](assets/images/readme-scrshts/us-2.png "User Story 2 Screen shot")

 * A user who is struggling with motivation wants an attractive interface to encourage them to engage with the tasks they must perform.
-    * Either of the 'fun' themes, Fun Light or Fun Dark may please this user and encourage them to open the app as a first step in becoming more productive.
+    * Either of the 'fun' themes, Fun Light or Fun Dark may encourage the user to use the app.

     ![User Story 3.1](assets/images/readme-scrshts/us-3.1.png "User Story 3 Screen shot 1")
     ![User Story 3.2](assets/images/readme-scrshts/us-3.2.png "User Story 3 Screen shot 2")

 * A user wants to be able to return to the app after closing it and review lists that they have written at an earlier date.
     * On closing the app, closing the browser, shutting down the device and then reopening it, the previously entered lists and their associated to dos will still be present as when it was closed.
     * Further organisation could be achieved by giving a list the date on which it was written as a title.
 Similarly a day on which things must be done could be used as a title:

     ![User Story 4](assets/images/readme-scrshts/us-4.png "User Story 4")

 * A user would like to obtain information about the weather in their location at the same time as reviewing their things-to-do.
     * Provided that their browser has geolocation enabled in their browser and they allow the app to know their location on the first visit, the user can see weather information for their location on the left of the screen on larger screens and by scrolling to the bottom of the app on smaller screens.
     * Colour effects have been added to the icons if needed to make sure they all visible on all backgrounds:

     ![User Story 5.1](assets/images/readme-scrshts/us-5.1.png "User Story 5 Screen shot 1")
     ![User Story 5.2](assets/images/readme-scrshts/us-5.2.png "User Story 5 Screen shot 2")
     ![User Story 5.3](assets/images/readme-scrshts/us-5.3.png "User Story 5 Screen shot 3")